-So what’s the new rule for engagement ring buying you ask?
+It’s 2016, so what’s the new rule for engagement ring buying you ask?
 Well before we get into the most obvious new engagement buying rule all of society should follow, let’s discuss some of the current ridiculous rules that must be thrown out the window!

 CURRENT ENGAGEMENT RING BUYING RULES